-If you’re interested in learning more about how to complete one of these you can visit this article for a ton of information.
+If you’re interested in learning more about how to complete an Arc Flash Risk Assessment click here

 I think this is what most people are getting at when they are talking about Arc Flash Analysis... but I could be wrong.